datawrapper/api/README.md

 Will be used by our own web app as well as third-party apps maintained by our customers.

 For a while we also need to support the old API endpoint via https://api.datawrapper.de/v2/ and https://api.datawrapper.de/ which will be proxied to the PHP app.
-Eventually the old endpoints will be retired and replaced with v3 versions.
+Eventually the old endpoints will be deprecated and replaced with v3 versions.